After Closing for Covid-19, Machu Picchu Reopens With New Rules for Travelers

 - Easter Island, Chile is now reopened and flights are available on certain days of the week.
 We are booking trips to Machu Picchu with extension to Easter Island.

-- When Machu Picchu tickets are sold out, Inca Trail permits are still available for some dates.
+- When Machu Picchu tickets are sold out, Inca Trail permits for the easy 1-day hike are often still available for some dates.
 We may be able to get you in to Machu Picchu using the tickets that come with Inca Trail permits.
 This is a 2-day trip.
 Choose to hike or tour by van.
 Text for details, but give us at least 7 days notice if you can!
 Contact Heather (757-270-9293 and What'sApp)

 - Find out which circuits at Machu Picchu offer access to get the Classic iconic photo of Machu Picchu with Huayna Picchu in the background.

-- Rainbow Mountain Vinicunca Pass is now reopened There's also another Rainbow Mountain hike "without the hike."
+- Rainbow Mountain Vinicunca Pass is open.
+There's also another Rainbow Mountain hike "without the hike."
 What's the difference?
 Click here for details.

 - NEW rules "recommend" that all visitors hire a private tour guide for their trip to Machu Picchu.
-But it's not required!
+Mandatory tour guides are not required.
+Yet.
+But it's coming.
 The reason is that people are showing up at the wrong times and getting confused about the various circuits and the tickets.
 Visitors need to coordinate their logistics and timing for the trains, buses and entry.
 Huayna Picchu tickets do not include access to Llaqta de Machu Picchu (the main city).
 Lots of variables to unravel.
 I have strategies for setting up trips properly.
 Let's say it's my "superpower."
 Text or call my assistant Heather 757-270-9293..
 You don't have to buy anything, although we appreciate when you can book a little day trip or something.
 We'll do our best to help you out for free (also on What'sApp)

 - To find "pickup" tour guides on the day of your tour of Machu Picchu, be aware that they are moving!
 You'll find them at the bus stop in Aguas Calientes.
 Read more here.